 The Obelisk on Star Hill

 Stoke Park Estate does come with a sad tale.
 Norborne’s niece, Elizabeth, tragically died on the estate after falling from her horse in 1760.
 An obelisk dedicated to her was constructed shortly after her death and can still be seen on Star Hill.
-However, it’s not in its original condition due to being struck by lightning twice.

 The base of a 4-sided stone obelisk on the grassland of Stoke Park Estate